Linda (Elle) Yaven

 It’s me designing my life."

-I. Wherever we were in our respective storylines at the year’s start Covid 19 has been a disrupter.
+Wherever we were in our respective storylines at the year’s start 2020 has been a disrupter.

-Coaching and teaching self-leadership a useful distinction is one between learning asked and learning unasked.
+Coaching people on their communication repertoires, the difference between learning asked and learning unasked is helpful.
 Baking your first cake or taking a course are examples of the former.
 Here you foresee the outcome and won't necessarily be changed by the experience.

 Current unprecedented uncertainties and constraints position us as the later.
 We have each been thrown into a state of learning unasked.
 We did not choose to be the learners we now find ourselves to be.